marasshi/url-shortener/README.md

-# URL-Shortener
+# URL Shortener

-I created a URL shortener is a service that converts a long URL into a significantly shorter version that redirects to the original address when clicked.
-This shorter URL is easier to share, especially on platforms with character limits.
+URL Shortener is a web application that allows users to create shortened versions of long URLs.
+This tool is designed to make sharing links easier and more convenient, especially on platforms with character limitations.
+This is a basic project that works with local storage.

+# Tools

+HTML, CSS, JavaScript.